MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/bypassio.md

 Enabling BypassIO on a handle doesn't impact other handles.
 However, other operations on a BypassIO-enabled handle do impact the use of BypassIO, such as the following:

-* If you have a BypassIO-enabled handle on which BypassIO is enabled and functioning, and someone opens that file handle to perform cached or memory-mapped I/O on that handle, the system will temporarily disable BypassIO on that thread, and instead use the traditional I/O path, to guarantee that stale data does not occur.
-The system continues to use the traditional I/O path on that handle until all data sections and cache maps are torn down, so filters have got to close that file in order for BypassIO to resume.
+* If someone opens a BypassIO-enabled file handle on which BypassIO is enabled and functioning, so that they can perform cached or memory-mapped I/O, the system will temporarily disable BypassIO on that handle.
+The system will instead use the traditional I/O path to guarantee that stale data does not occur.
+The system will continue to use the traditional I/O path on that handle until all data sections and cache maps are torn down, so filters have got to close that handle’s file in order for BypassIO to resume.

 * If a BypassIO-enabled file is marked sparse, all BypassIO operations start using the traditional I/O path.